-Includes: a product with a taste or smell of any fruit, chocolate, vanilla, honey, candy, cocoa, dessert, alcoholic beverage, herb, or spice.
+Includes: a product that is labeled as, or has a taste or smell of any fruit, chocolate, vanilla, honey, candy, cocoa, dessert, alcoholic beverage, herb, spice, or mint.

-Does not include: a product with a taste or smell of only tobacco, mint, or menthol; or has been approved by an order granting premarket tobacco product application of the electronic cigarette product by the US FDA.
+Does not include: a product with a taste or smell of only tobacco, or menthol.